Put-in-228/erasmus-hanza/README.md

 ```
 [
-...
 {
-      "type": "subheader",
+      "type": "subheader", <-- Important to keep it as subheader
-      "title": "subheader - Example 1"
+      "title": "subheader - Example 1" <-- The name of subheader to be shown (can be any)
 },
 ...
-//Here you input information regarding buttons that are affiliated with **subheader - Example 1**\\
+//Here you input information regarding buttons that are affiliated with subheader - Example 1\\
 ...
 {
-      "type": "subheader",
-      "title": "subheader - Example 2"
+      "type": "divider" <-- Important to keep it as divider //Place it in between the previous subheader buttons and new subheader\\
 },
+{
+      "type": "subheader", <-- Important to keep it as subheader
+      "title": "subheader - Example 2" <-- The name of subheader to be shown (can be any)
+},
 ...
-//Here you input information regarding buttons that are affiliated with **subheader - Example 2**\\
+//Here you input information regarding buttons that are affiliated with subheader - Example 2\\
 ...
 ]
 ```

 Description TBA

-#### Buttons under Headers/Categories
+#### Buttons under Headers/Categories setup

 ```
 [